 Students are allowed to apply no more than 10 credits of cross-listed classes towards their Cardozo JD degree.
-These classes cannot be used to satisfy a core course requirement, and cannot be applied towards any professional concentration.
+These classes cannot be used to satisfy a core course requirement and cannot be applied towards any professional concentration.
 Additional information on individual courses may be found each semester in the Registration Materials on the Cardozo website.

-Graduation
+Graduation and Commencement

-The date of graduation is included in the academic calendar at the front of this Handbook and on the Cardozo website at www.cardozo.yu.edu/calendar.
-Detailed information on graduation is distributed to students during their final semester at Cardozo by the Office of Special Events.
+The date of graduation (degree conferral) is included in the academic calendar on the Cardozo website at www.cardozo.yu.edu/calendar.
+Students must apply for graduation by submitting an Application for Graduation to cardozoregistrar@yu.edu by the deadlines stated on the academic calendar.
+Degrees will not be conferred for students who have not submitted the Application for Graduation.
+The commencement ceremony is different than degree conferral and may be held on a different date.
+Detailed information regarding graduation and commencement is distributed to students during their final semester at Cardozo by the Office of Special Events.